Amanita porphyria: Similar species

+Distribution and habitat

 A. porphyria usually grows on poor soil under coniferous trees, especially spruce, but also fir, hemlock, and some deciduous ones such as birch.
 It is mycorrhizal, living in symbiosis with the trees.

 It occurs from summer to autumn and is commoner in mountains or further to the north.
 In Europe it is very common in boreal or hemiboreal forests but less so in temperate areas.
 It is also found in northern North America from east to west.
 There was some uncertainty whether North American specimens should really be classified under a different name, but there is now firm DNA evidence that all the variants actually belong to the same species.
 It has also been recorded in Australia.

+Toxicity

 A. porphyria is not suitable for consumption.
-More importantly, it can easily be confused with much more poisonous species, such as the panther cap (Amanita pantherina).
+More importantly, it can easily be confused with much more poisonous species, such as A. phalloides (the death cap).